-Not just any dog is cut out for farm life.
-Just like with people, there are a certain set of skills and a certain attitude that makes a canine shine in the country.
-While not all breeds will have everything that you need, these are the best farm dog breeds that will offer the most bang for their buck.
+While not all breeds will have everything you need, they are the best farm dog breeds that will offer the most bang for their buck.

 ALSO READ: 35 World’s Largest Dog Breeds